eze-kiel/shaloc/README.md

 Serving /home/sup3r-f0ld3r on http://127.0.0.1:8080/AHjdifpLMz.zip
 ```

-In order to simplify the use, the zip file is renamed with a random string.
-You can also specify the IP addresse to serve on, as well as the port with the same flags as before (`-i` and `-p`), and randomize the URI as well with `-r`
+You can also specify the IP addresse to serve on, as well as the port with the same flags as before (`-i` and `-p`), and randomize the URI as well with `-r`.

 * To receive: